Epoch of Reionisation

 Project lead: Dr Cathryn Trott

 Project members: Assoc.
-Prof. Randall Wayth, Dr Steven Murray, Dr Chris Jordan, Ronniy Joseph
+Prof. Randall Wayth, Dr Steven Murray, Dr Chris Jordan, Dr Ben McKinley, Ronniy Joseph, Bella Nasirudin

 The Epoch of Reionisation project explores the first billion years of the Universe, as probed through the redshifted emission line of neutral hydrogen gas.
 Studying the spatial and temperature distribution of the neutral hydrogen gas between the first galaxies provides key insights into the growth of structure at the Cosmic Dawn, and the first sources of ionising radiation in the Universe.
 We are exploring this signal with the Murchison Widefield Array (MWA), and future Square Kilometre Array (SKA).